kevalbhatt/react-webpack-hmr/README.md

 #### OR

-## You can generate folder structure using Slush scaffolding
+## Generate folder structure using Slush scaffolding

 Install `slush-react-webpack-hmr` globally: